vbaconnet-ledger/developer-portal/_docs/coin/general-architecture.md

 The Ledger Live application wil retrieve transaction history and broadcast new transactions using different explorers.

-As part of a Ledger Live coin integration, you should provide a indexer allowing a Ledger Live user to synchronize his account in a timely manner.
+As part of a Ledger Live blockchain integration, you should provide a indexer allowing a Ledger Live user to synchronize his account in a timely manner.
 It can be an open source project or your own explorer.

 The Ledger Live application uses our own explorers for Bitcoin and Ethereum forks.